May 17, 2017

 “If you don’t know where you are going, any road will take you there.”

-To set your objectives or goals for inventory is fundamental to your business success – we call that Inventory policy.
+Setting objectives and goals for your inventory is fundamental to the success of your business – we call that Inventory Policy.

 Inventory Policy is all about balancing two things: